Lexington, Kentucky: History

 In the early 19th century, Lexington planter John Wesley Hunt became the first millionaire west of the Alleghenies.
-Henry Clay, a lawyer who married into one of the wealthiest families of Kentucky and served as Speaker of the United States House of Representatives in 1812, helped to lead the War Hawks, pushing for war with Great Britain to bolster the markets of American products.
+Henry Clay, a lawyer who married into one of the wealthiest families of Kentucky and served as Speaker of the United States House of Representatives in 1812, helped to lead the War Hawks, pushing for war with Britain to bolster the markets of American products.
 Six companies of volunteers came from Lexington, with a rope-walk on James Erwin's farm on the Richmond Road used as a recruiting office and barracks until the war ended.
 Several Lexingtonians served with prominence as officers in the war.
 For example, Captain Nathaniel G.S.
 Hart commanded the Lexington Light Infantry (also known as the "Silk Stocking Boys") and was killed while a captive after the Battle of the River Raisin.
 Henry Clay also served as a negotiator at the Treaty of Ghent in 1814.

 The growing town was devastated by a cholera epidemic in 1833, which had spread throughout the waterways of the Mississippi and Ohio valleys: 500 of 7,000 Lexington residents died within two months, including nearly one-third of the congregation of Christ Church Episcopal.
 London Ferrill, second preacher of First African Baptist, was one of three clergy who stayed in the city to serve the suffering victims.

 Farmers in the areas around Lexington held slaves for use as field hands, laborers, artisans, and domestic servants.
 In the city, slaves worked primarily as domestic servants and artisans, although they also worked with merchants, shippers, and in a wide variety of trades.
 Farms raised commodity crops of tobacco and hemp, and thoroughbred horse breeding and racing became established in this part of the state.
 By 1850, Lexington had the highest concentration of enslaved people in the entire state.
 The city also had a significant population of free blacks, who were often of mixed race.
 By 1850, First African Baptist Church, led by London Ferrill, a free black from Virginia, had a congregation of 1,820 persons.
 At that time, First African Baptist Church had the largest congregation of any church, black or white, in the state of Kentucky.